On to A Level

 At the same time, Spanish students equally have direct access to universities in Spain and do not have to enter the EvAU (university entrance examinations).
 With their British A Level qualifications, students obtain their Calificación de Acceso a la Universidad (CAU) automatically.
 They can enter the “Fase voluntaria” exams in order to improve their grade point average by up to 4 points, especially if they intend to access those courses that require a high grade point average such as engineering or medicine.
 The same is the case for non-Spanish nationals who may wish to enter Spanish universities.

-- King’s College is justifiably proud of a consistently high pass rate in official examinations leading to an excellent record on University entry.
+- King’s College, The British School of Madrid is justifiably proud of a consistently high pass rate in official examinations leading to an excellent record on University entry.